 The Web Engine must be running to see the statistics.
-The Web Engine is running by default, if it malfunctions or is disabled, use the web-engine start command to restart the Web Engine.
+The Web Engine is running by default.

 A client request to an edge SE triggers a liveness query to the upstream SEs and Content Acquirer.
 Even after the client connection is closed, the liveness query continues for up to ten minutes.
 This is to keep the SEs ready with liveness states for subsequent client requests.